genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 The biggest differences between the two aligners are:

-- the way of accepting or rejecting an alignment;

-BWA counts the number of mismatches between the read and the corresponding genomic position.
-Bowtie2 aligner uses a quality threshold bases on the probability of the occurrence of the read sequence given an alignment location.
+- the way of accepting or rejecting an alignment — BWA counts the number of mismatches between the read and the corresponding genomic position; Bowtie2 aligner uses a quality threshold bases on the probability of the occurrence of the read sequence given an alignment location.

-- accepting colorspace data;

-BWA tool does not support data in colorspace data, while Bowtie2 is able to align such files.
+- accepting colorspace data — BWA tool does not support data in colorspace data, while Bowtie2 is able to align such files.

 How does Genestack process paired-end reads?
 ********************************************